CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Getting-started-page/Module05.md

 - **Test and validate agent performance:** Interact with your custom agent to verify that it understands uploaded content, responds accurately, and maintains the defined tone and purpose.

-- **Publish and share the Copilot agent across the organization:** Deploy your agent within Microsoft 365 Copilot, making it available for team collaboration, feedback, and real-world use.

 - **Understand how Copilot Studio Lite supports enterprise productivity:** Learn how custom Copilot agents can enhance collaboration, automate domain-specific knowledge sharing, and extend Copilot capabilities within Microsoft 365.

 ## Prerequisites